Pokémon: The First Movie: English-language adaptation

 Norman J. Grossfeld, former president of 4Kids Productions, served as the film's producer for the English-language North American version.
 Grossfeld, Michael Haigney, and John Touhey wrote the English adaptation, and Haigney served as the English version's voice director.
-The English script was heavily edited from the original Japanese one; along with various content edits, Mewtwo was portrayed more maliciously because Grossfeld felt American audiences needed to see a "clearly evil" villain rather than a morally ambiguous one.
+The English script was heavily edited from the original Japanese one; along with various content edits, Mewtwo is portrayed more maliciously because Grossfeld felt American audiences needed to see a "clearly evil" villain rather than a morally ambiguous one.
 As such, the existential themes seen in the Japanese version were significantly toned-down.
+These changes were not well received by the original Japanese production crew, with executive producer Masakazu Kubo describing Warner Bros.' proposed changes "a hassle".

-The English version editors translated various Japanese texts, including those on signs and on buildings, into English.
+The English version editors translated various Japanese texts, including those on signs and buildings, into English.
 The Shogakukan-Shueisha Productions (formerly Shogakukan Productions) also altered various background from the original version of the film in order to enhance its presentation overseas.
 In the English dub, three Pokémon are referred to by the wrong name.
-Pidgeot was called "Pidgeotto", Scyther was called "Alakazam", and Sandslash was called "Sandshrew".
+Pidgeot is called "Pidgeotto", Scyther is called "Alakazam", and Sandslash is called "Sandshrew".
 4Kids said that they decided to leave the latter two errors when they noticed it as something for the children watching to notice and because they felt it was plausible in context that Team Rocket could make a mistake.

-Grossfeld also had new music re-recorded for the film's release, citing that it "would better reflect what American kids would respond to".
+Grossfeld had new music re-recorded for the film's release, citing that it "would better reflect what American kids would respond to."
 John Loeffler of Rave Music produced the English-language music and co-composed the film score with Ralph Schuckett.
-Loeffler also collaborated with John Lissauer and Manny Corallo to produce the English-language "Pikachu's Vacation" score.
-Grossfeld also revealed that the English version of the film "combines the visual sense of the best Japanese animation with the musical sensibility of Western pop culture".
+Loeffler collaborated with John Lissauer and Manny Corallo to produce the English-language "Pikachu's Vacation" score.
+Grossfeld revealed that the English version of the film "combines the visual sense of the best Japanese animation with the musical sensibility of Western pop culture."
 Grossfeld revealed in a 2022 interview that while shopping the film around to distributors, one studio suggested having Leonardo DiCaprio dub over Ash's lines, a decision Grossfeld found "weird".
 Ultimately, he managed to work out a deal with Warner Bros.

 Marketing

 Burger King promotion

 Burger King released a limited series of kids' meal toys to tie in with the film.
 Also promoted were six 23 karat gold Pokémon cards, each enclosed inside a large plastic Poké Ball.
 Every card is a 23 karat gold plated slab of metal inside a clear protective plastic case that came with a certificate of authenticity signed by Nintendo of America chairman Howard Lincoln.
 The first run of gold cards sent and released to Burger King locations were packaged in a limited blue box that sold out immediately.
-A large second print of gold cards were packaged in a red box until the film promotion ended.
+A large second print of gold cards was packaged in a red box until the film promotion ended.